davidbecker6081/quickconnect/README.md

 # Quick Connect
 Quick Connect is a simple, public chat API that allows users to send and receive messages.
 Built for Guild Education's code challenge.
-You can check out a live version here: https://quick-connect-db.herokuapp.com/
+You can check out a live version here: https://quick-connect-db.herokuapp.com/ (TURN THE SOUND ON!)

 ## Setup
 ##### Clone repo